-They also run promotions with a discount coupon if you send your contact details to the company.
+They also run promotions with discount coupons if you send your contact details to the company.
 What’s more, they have some general sales on different products, which often, instead of giving an instant reduction, convert the discount into loyalty points (Samsung rewards).

-They offer special financing options (0% interest rate monthly installments) to the clients who buy directly from them (skipping dealers).
+They offer special financing options (0% interest rate monthly instalments) to the clients who buy directly from them (skipping dealers).

 Samsung rewards program is a loyalty program Samsung offers to their customers, if they buy directly from them (website/offline shop).
 The program lets you accumulate points that you can use to get discounts on further purchases.

 They also offer a discount program for students/military/government/companies.

 Even such an intermediary-dependant industry as automotive is trying to move to direct sales, and here are some of the reasons why: